yetzq7/Custom-Shops-Tutorial/README.md

 Between the quotation marks set it to **example: AthenaCharacter:ID** -- Item id goes there

+*Notice: you cant put ch2 skin id's and expect them to be magically ported lol*

 # Here is a list of item types
 ## Skins - AthenaCharacter